 White Bean & Sausage Stew (Vegan & Meat Option)

-- 2 tbsp Extra Virgin Olive Oil plus more for serving
+- 2 tablespoon Extra Virgin Olive Oil plus more for serving

 - 1 pound spicy vegan or chicken sausage (no casing)